Trade directory · Glendale metro · Arizona

 3

-Submit application to Arizona Registrar of Contractors with experience documentation, references, and financial statements.
+Complete application through Arizona Registrar of Contractors website with required documentation, fingerprints, and $330 application fee.
+Include financial statements and trade references.

 4